- Telephone 01206 573948

 Joshua Richards directs Daniel Llewelyn-Williams in a drama about the escapologist's two visits to Newport in South Wales.
 He tangled with the local police both times.
 Presented by Flying Bridge Theatre.

 Comedy folk singer-songwriter.

 Stand-up from the impressionist, satirist and presenter.

-Ambition.
-Subjugation.
-Immortality.
-Yellow Earth Theatre presents Christopher Marlowe's thrilling, controversial, and at times darkly comical story of Tamburlaine, the Scythian shepherd who rises to power through violence to conquer Central Asia, the Middle East, and half of Europe.
-An all-women company play Tamburlaine…
+Yellow Earth Theatre presents Christopher Marlowe's thrilling, controversial and darkly comical story of Tamburlaine, the Scythian shepherd who rises to power through violence to conquer Central Asia, starring Lourdes Faberes as the title role.

 The Tiger Who Came To Tea

 A musical play adapted and directed by David Wood, based on the book by Judith Kerr about the unexpected visitor who appears at Sophie and her Mummy's door.

 Thu 6 Apr

 Phil Toms and members of his band performs highlights from Mike Oldfield's musical career.